 Through this class, students become familiar with strategies and materials necessary to organize and complete a project.
 This includes procuring and organizing contracts.

 Project managers can pursue careers in fields as varied as construction, information systems or retail sales.
-According to the BLS, the annual median salary for project managers working in construction was $87,400 in May 2015.
+According to the BLS, the annual median salary for construction managers was $93,370 in May 2018.

 There are a variety of online Ph.D. programs in management, with specialties available in human resources, leadership and organizational management, and project management.
 Depending on how quickly students work through the courses, as well as the general length of the program itself, the programs can be completed anywhere from 3 to 7 years.